GoogleCloudPlatform/community/tutorials/auto-data-tokenize/index.md

 cat dlp_report/col-kylosample-cc-00000-of-00001.json
 ```

-Following is a snippet of one such column.
+Following is a snippet of the `cc` column.
 ```json
 {
   "columnName": "$.kylosample.cc",